pFedMMA: Personalized Federated Fine-Tuning with Multi-Modal Adapter for Vision-Language Models: Abstract

 \section{Abstract}

 Vision-Language Models (VLMs) like CLIP have demonstrated remarkable generalization in zero- and few-shot settings, but adapting them efficiently to decentralized, heterogeneous data remains a challenge.
 While prompt tuning has emerged as a popular parameter-efficient approach in personalized federated learning, existing methods often sacrifice generalization in favor of personalization, struggling particularly on unseen classes or domains.
-In this work, we propose pFedMMA, the first personalized federated learning framework that leverages multi-modal adapters for vision-language tasks.
+In this work, we propose pFedMMA, a personalized federated learning framework that leverages multi-modal adapters for vision-language tasks.
 Each adapter contains modality-specific up- and down-projection layers alongside a globally shared projection that aligns cross-modal features.
-Our asymmetric optimization strategy allows clients to locally adapt to personalized data distributions while collaboratively training the shared projection to improve global generalization.
+Our optimization strategy allows clients to locally adapt to personalized data distributions while collaboratively training the shared projection to improve global generalization.
 This design is also communication-efficient, as only the shared component is exchanged during communication rounds.
 Through extensive experiments across eleven datasets, including domain- and label-shift scenarios, we show that pFedMMA achieves state-of-the-art trade-offs between personalization and generalization, outperforming recent federated prompt tuning methods.
-The code is available at \hyperlink{https://github.com/sajjad-ucsb/pFedMMA}{https://github.com/sajjad-ucsb/pFedMMA}.
+Code is available at \url{https://github.com/sajjad-ucsb/pFedMMA}.